Design Patterns «Prev Next»

 6. You will learn how to use the Gang of Four Pattners (Design Patterns) to replace inheritance[1] with composition.[2]

-The pattern name is a handle we can use to describe a design problem, its solutions, and consequences.
-Naming a pattern immediately increases our design vocabulary.
-It lets us design at a higher level of abstraction.
-Having a vocabulary for patterns lets us talk about these patterns with our co-workers and to ourselves.
+The pattern name is a reference we can use to describe a design problem, its solutions, and consequences.
+Naming a pattern immediately increases our design vocabulary and lets us design at a higher level of abstraction.
+Having a vocabulary for patterns allows us to talk about these patterns with our co-workers and to ourselves.
 It makes it easier to think about designs and to communicate them and their trade-offs to others.

 What Is a Design Pattern?